PaddlePaddle/PaddleDetection/docs/tutorials/data/PrepareDetDataSet_en.md

 ```

 ##### Reader of User Define Data
-  If new data in the dataset needs to be added to paddedetection, you can refer to the [add new data source] (../advanced_tutorials/READER.md#2.3_Customizing_Dataset) document section in the data processing document to develop corresponding code to complete the new data source support.
+  If new data in the dataset needs to be added to paddedetection, you can refer to the [add new data source] (../advanced_tutorials/READER.md#2.3_Customizing_Dataset) document section in the data processing document to release/2.5 corresponding code to complete the new data source support.
 At the same time, you can read the [data processing document] (../advanced_tutorials/READER.md) for specific code analysis of data processing

 The configuration file for the Dataset exists in the `configs/datasets` folder.
 For example, the COCO dataset configuration file is as follows:
 ```